Written by Jesse Schmidt, Canada

 Yet, when it comes to Jesus—who is all-perfect and knows all things—we struggle to let Him take control of our lives when we encounter a rough patch or a fork in the road.
 Why the discrepancy?

-Can I encourage you to consider two simple truths which I believe will help you develop your trust in God?
+Can I encourage you to consider two simple truths which I believe will help answer your question of how do you trust God?

 Trusting God comes from knowing Him.

 Going back to the example of travelling, we trust our parents or say, our friend’s parents, when they drive us around; we believe that they are in control of the car, and will not get into an accident.
 Why do we trust them?
 Well, we know who they are and we have a personal relationship with them.
 That gives us the assurance that they care for us and will not allow us to be hurt.
 This relationship forms the basis of our trust in them.

 But what about the times when we trust strangers driving the bus, taxi, or train to take us from point A to B?
 In such cases, we trust them because of their track records or recommendations from others.
 That gives us enough knowledge about them to trust that they are reliable.

 So what hinders our trust in God and how do we learn to develop trust in Him?
 Perhaps one truth that might be hard for us to grasp is that God allows both good and bad things to happen in our lives (Lamentations 3:38).
 If we know Him better, however, we will be able to see that this is how He works, and that He will still carry us through the bad times.

 Indeed, the Bible gives us many examples of people who underwent trials and difficulties even though they were godly and faithful.
 Job, for instance, suffered greatly from poverty, disease, and the loss of his entire family.
 He wrestled with his understanding of God and his suffering, yet he never stopped trusting in God (Job 13:15), and eventually, was rewarded with more than he could ever imagine.